 Research findings helped me build out a user persona of a potential user to better summarize key user information

 I conducted a design audit to identify usability issues, visual design hiccups, and heuristic violations

 I created a user flow map to capture the experience of using this feature and to map out interactions, emotions, and edge cases.
 This user flow map also helped identify gaps in the user experience that would need to be accounted for.
 While the original user flow map was rather simple, multiple workshops with CX and PM allowed me to further iterate.

-After lengthy design workshops, we decided that the "Right-Panel Design" was the best layout option to explore.
+After lengthy design meetings and critiques, I decided that the "Right-Panel Design" was the best layout option to explore.
 I proceeded to build out the "Right-Panel Design" in medium-fidelity.
 However, we found that the distribution of space was uneven and unbalanced.